 Set Realistic Goals

-You’re more likely to succeed in walking for weight loss if you set realistic goals for yourself.
+You’re more likely to succeed in walking for weight loss if you set realistic goals for yourself – both walking goals and eating and weight loss goals.
 Realistic goals help you stay motivated and allow for gradual changes that are healthy and sustainable.
 The best way to lose weight for the long term is to make lifestyle changes that you can stick with.
 This includes both increasing your walking and cutting down on empty calories.

 According to many sources including the Mayo Clinic, losing 1-2 pounds per week (.5-1 kg) is a realistic goal.
 That requires burning 500-1000 calories per DAY through a combination of exercising more and eating fewer calories.
 Walking gives a lot of great health benefits besides weight loss, but making healthier choices in addition to walking more will give you the best chance of success.